-Ultra-high-net-worth individuals, akin to Bill and Melina Gates, face a unique set of challenges due to the level of their wealth and the complex structures of their assets should they choose to divorce, especially when the couple has been married for a long time.
+Estimated to be worth over £14 billion, Murdoch, and other ultra-high-net worth individuals face unique challenges due to the level of their wealth and complex structures of their assets if they divorce.

 The importance of a prenuptial agreement (prenup) in an ultra-wealthy divorce

-It has been reported in the press that the Gates did not sign a prenup before their marriage in 1994; however, the use of a prenup, particularly for ultra-high-net-worth couples, has soared in popularity since then.
+It has been reported in the press that the Hall did sign a prenup before their marriage.
+This is reflective of the increasing popularity of prenups, particularly for ultra-high-net-worth couples.

 A prenup is more likely to be considered ‘fair’ if,